top of page

 Relaxation involves both mental calmness and physical looseness.
 A relaxed horse will have a swinging back, a soft jaw, and a supple body.

-Why it matters: Tension can lead to compensation and muscular restriction.
+Why It Matters: Tension can lead to compensation and muscular restriction.
 Relaxation allows for correct muscle development and a healthy range of motion.

 Contact (Anlehnung)